Corporate Governance and Nominating Committee

 CORPORATE GOVERNANCE AND

-The primary purposes of the Corporate Governance and Nominating Committee (the “Committee”) of the Board of Directors (the “Board”) of Fidelity National Information Services, Inc. (the “Company”) is primarily to advise and assist the Board with respect to the Company’s corporate governance matters, Board and committee organization, membership and function, and to oversee the evaluation of the Board and management.
+The purpose of the Corporate Governance and Nominating Committee (the “Committee”) of the Board of Directors (the “Board”) of Fidelity National Information Services, Inc. (the “Company”) is primarily to advise and assist the Board with respect to the Company’s corporate governance matters, Board and committee organization, membership and function, and to oversee the evaluation of the Board and management.
 The Committee is also responsible for identifying and recommending to the Board qualified individuals to be nominated for election as directors.

 In the performance of its duties, the Committee has the authority to access such resources from within the Company or from external sources as the Committee may determine to be advisable, including legal counsel, search firms and consultants, and to agree to such fees and other retention terms with any provider of services to the Committee as the Committee may deem necessary.
 The Committee has the sole authority to retain and terminate any search firm to be used to identify director candidates, including the sole authority to approve the search firm’s fees and other retention terms.

-The Board shall designate one member of the Committee to serve as its chairperson.
-The Committee shall meet at least once per year at a time and place determined by the Committee chairperson, with further meetings to occur, or actions to be taken by unanimous written consent, when deemed necessary or desirable by the Committee or its chairperson.
+The Committee shall meet at least two times per year at a time and place determined by the Committee chairperson, with further meetings to occur, or actions to be taken by unanimous written consent, when deemed necessary or desirable by the Committee or its chairperson.
 A majority of the members of the Committee present at a meeting shall constitute a quorum.
 All determinations of the Committee shall be made by a majority of its members present at a duly convened meeting.
 In lieu of a meeting, the Committee may act by unanimous written consent.

 - Develop and recommend to the Board a set of Corporate Governance Guidelines and to review the Guidelines annually and recommend to the Board any changes to the Guidelines the Committee may deem appropriate.